AxelDelsol/error-compare/README.md

 It does not handle any errors and only focus on the "happy path".

 This methods is not recommended for production code.
 Only use it for PoC or if you want to get started with a new tool.

+---
+1. The user has no idea how to report the except "it fails when I did this".
+A lot of some is wasted trying to reproduce the issue.
+1. Unless a good documentation is written, a developer using `do_something` can not tell whether the function raises an error or not.
+1. Knowing which exception to raise and where it is used requires to read the internal of each function.
+It may be fine on a small project, but becomes really complicated.

 ### Exception